cynthshn/mkinitramfs/README.rst

 Startup scripts *default.py* and storage layout configurations *fstab.txt* are automatically generated in the directory specified by *fresh_os* or *fresh_os.name*.
 This enables a fully customizable boot flow without repacking the initramfs image.

 The operating system reverts to a pristine state after every reboot, providing a failsafe environment for unrestricted experimentation.
-Complementing this stateless design,, users can control system states (such as changes in */usr*) using system snapshots, and configure the persistent storage of XDG user directories (like *Desktop* or *Documents*) via *fstab.txt*.
+Complementing this stateless design, users can control system states (such as changes in */usr*) using system snapshots, and configure the persistent storage of XDG user directories (like *Desktop* or *Documents*) via *fstab.txt*.

 There are two scripts in this project, called *initramfs_create.py* and *savechanges.py*, which do not need to be installed, just download and run them directly.